-WHAT THEY HEAR: If it has a number on it or the recycling symbol, it is recyclable.
+WHAT THEY HEAR:

+If it has a number on it or the recycling symbol, it is recyclable.

-Numbers don't matter, what we can process does.
-Numbers don't matter, what we can process does.
+Numbers don't matter; what we can process does.
 When it comes to plastic, recycle by shape: bottles, tubs, jugs and jars are recyclable.

 Remember: Can we process it?
 Do we have a buyer?
 Technology and markets determine if something is recyclable.
-Is the item made out of a material that our machines and people can easily process and does that material have a buyer?
-If it is small, dirty, or atypical, it isn't recyclable.
+Is the item made out of a material that our machines and people can easily process?
+If it is small, dirty or atypical, it isn't recyclable.

-WHAT NOT TO SAY: "We aren't making money on our materials."
 WHAT THEY HEAR: This is a waste of time, energy and money.

-Markets might be down right now and some materials may not be returning the profits we like, BUT recycling is the right thing to do and Americans LOVE to recycle!
+Markets might be down right now and some materials may not be returning the profits we would like, but recycling is the right thing to do and Americans LOVE to recycle!
 We have spent decades and dollars supporting recycling infrastructure and educating the public.
-Now we must stop shipping our recycling overseas and instead help support and grow our domestic markets and local jobs by supplying the clean recyclables they rely on.
+Now, we must stop shipping our recycling overseas and instead help support and grow our domestic markets and local jobs by supplying the clean recyclables they need.